-Dancers’ Group continues to promote online and in-person dance activities from Bay Area artists and organizations by re-posting and sharing on our social media channels.
+We continue to promote online, in-person and hybrid dance activities from Bay Area artists and organizations by re-posting and sharing on our social media channels.

 You are welcome to submit events happening anytime, not just within the festival period, including livestreamed events, recorded offerings, or any other offering you may have.